Insights

 • Appreciate five-star reviews – Responding to five-star reviews is important as it shows the business appreciates those who had a positive experience at the location.

 • Respond to one-star reviews with tact – Just as important as five-star reviews, a one star review can be a dramatic mark on a local profile.
-Taking time to understand and responding with patience and tact gives the business a voice in the narrative.
+Taking time to understand and respond with patience and tact gives the business a voice in the narrative.

 Spam Management